-The Detective Division, supervised by Detective Sergeant David Hozempa is made up of one Sergeant, two criminal detectives, and one full time narcotics detective.
+The Detective Division is comprised of one Sergeant, two criminal detectives, and one full time narcotics detective.

 The Detective Division is responsible for the investigation of all serious crimes, and manpower permitting, the investigation of lesser crimes.